The Osteopathic Foundation

 2. Collaborative Partnerships

 The foundation explicitly states that “applicants are advised to work in collaboration with others.”
-Successful 2024 projects involved partnerships between the foundation and established institutions (NCOR, University College of Osteopathy), demonstrating the value placed on collaborative work.
+Successful projects have involved partnerships between the foundation and established institutions (NCOR, University College of Osteopathy), demonstrating the value placed on collaborative work.

 3. Match Funding and Sustainability